BRIEF-Media General announces extension of change of control offer

 * Media General announces extension of change of control offer

-* Media General Inc - Change of control offer has been extended to expire at 11:59 p.m.
-New York city time on December 21, 2016
+* Media General -LIN Television extended change of control offer to purchase for cash any and all of its outstanding 5.875% senior notes due 2022 notes issued by LIN

-* Unit has extended change of control offer to purchase for cash any and all of its outstanding 5.875 percent senior notes due 2022
+* Media General Inc - change of control offer, which was scheduled to expire on November 30, 2016, has been extended to December 7, 2016

 * All other terms and conditions of change of control offer shall remain unchanged Source text for Eikon: Further company coverage: